Asbestos on Navy Ships

 Battleships that used asbestos include:

 Cruisers help protect other vessels from enemy ships or planes.
-Yet over 100 cruisers may have put U.S. Navy sailors in grave danger since they were built with asbestos-containing materials.
+Over 100 cruisers may have put U.S. Navy sailors in danger as they were built with asbestos-containing materials.

 Cruisers built with asbestos products include: